AdeenaAieesya/2603-ITT440/README.md

 # INTRODUCTION
 In modern networked systems, decentralized applications rely heavily on robust, distributed communication protocols to synchronize data across heterogeneous nodes.
 This project demonstrates the implementation of a cross-platform, distributed client-server ecosystem designed to aggregate real-time performance indicators or metrics across multiple local workstation nodes (Laptop 1 through Laptop 6).

-The system utilizes a hybrid program composition combining low-level primitive C Sockets for high-efficiency, lightweight socket manipulation alongside high-level Python Multi-Threaded Sockets for robust concurrency handling and database transactions.
+The system utilizes a hybrid program composition combining:
+**Low-level Primitive C Sockets for high-efficiency, lightweight socket manipulation** **High-level Python Multi-Threaded Sockets for robust concurrency handling and database transactions**

-The central component of the topology sits on Laptop 1 (Adeena), acting as the structural core.
-Laptop 1 aggregates cross-network updates via an operational socket framework, persists real-time metric streams directly into a centralized MySQL database subsystem, and presents a dynamic user interface via a integrated Flask Web Monitor Dashboard.
+The central component of the topology sits on Laptop 1 (Adeena) , acting as the structural core.
+Laptop 1:
+**Aggregates cross-network updates via an operational socket framework** **Persists real-time metric streams directly into a centralized MySQL database subsystem** **Presents a dynamic user interface via an integrated Flask Web Monitor Dashboard**

 The entire layout is orchestrated natively using containerized infrastructure via Docker Compose to maintain platform decoupling and environment portability.

+# OBJECTIVES
 The project successfully implements:
  - 3 types of containers: Database, Server, and Client
  - Multi-language socket communication: C and Python